 It is wise to be conservative about marking casts as implicit.
 An overabundance of implicit casting paths can cause Greenplum Database to choose surprising interpretations of commands, or to be unable to resolve commands at all because there are multiple possible interpretations.
 A good rule of thumb is to make a cast implicitly invokable only for information-preserving transformations between types in the same general type category.
 For example, the cast from int2 to int4 can reasonably be implicit, but the cast from float8 to int4 should probably be assignment-only.
 Cross-type-category casts, such as text to int4, are best made explicit-only.

 To be able to create a cast, you must own the source or the target data type and have USAGE privilege on the other type.
 To create a binary-coercible cast, you must be superuser.
 (This restriction is made because an erroneous binary-coercible cast conversion can easily crash the server.)

 - The name of the source data type of the cast.

 - The name of the target data type of the cast.

 - Cast implementation functions may have one to three arguments.
-The first argument type must be identical to the cast's source type.
+The first argument type must be identical to or binary-coercible from the cast's source type.
 The second argument, if present, must be type integer; it receives the type modifier associated with the destination type, or -1 if there is none.
 The third argument, if present, must be type boolean; it receives true if the cast is an explicit cast, false otherwise.
 The SQL specification demands different behaviors for explicit and implicit casts in some cases.
 This argument is supplied for functions that must implement such casts.
 It is not recommended that you design your own data types this way.